 Ride a scenic train on excurisons through the mountains along the Nantahala and Tuckasegee Rivers, across valleys and through tunnels.
 Choose from a variety of train adventures departing from Bryson City.
 First class passengers enjoy dining and souvenirs.
 Many special event trains.

-Opened May 1, 2015!
-Shop 75 national and local outlets in this beautiful outdoor shopping village.
-See our special feature.
+Shop 75 national and local outlets in this beautiful, new outdoor shopping village.
 It's located on I-26, just six miles from Biltmore and seven miles from downtown Asheville.
 It's pet friendly with many events and sales throughout the year.

 Enjoy professional theatre in the heart of downtown Asheville with world-class productions in a very intimate setting (only 127 seats!).
 They also host concerts and other events, so there's something happening about every weekend.